FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Extended Discussion on Limitations and Future Roadmap

 \subsection{Future Directions}

-Based on these limitations, we have identified three strategic directions for the evolution of FactNet.
-First, to address the recall gap without abandoning provenance, we plan to introduce a proposed evidence layer.
-We intend to use small and localized language models to propose candidate spans for ungrounded statements.
-To maintain trustworthiness, these proposals will not be added to the core graph unless they pass a strict rule-based verification filter or a high-confidence natural language inference check.
-This hybrid approach aims to combine the recall of neural methods with the rigor of symbolic verification~\citep{bhuyan2024neuro}.
+In light of these limitations, we identify three strategic directions for the evolution of FactNet.
+First, to address the recall gap without abandoning provenance, we propose introducing an evidence layer in which small, localized language models propose candidate spans for ungrounded statements.
+To maintain trustworthiness, these proposals will not be incorporated into the core graph unless they pass a strict rule-based verification filter or a high-confidence natural language inference check.
+This hybrid approach combines the recall of neural methods with the rigor of symbolic verification~\citep{bhuyan2024neuro}.

 Second, we aim to transition from monolithic snapshots to a differential update model.
-By monitoring the relevant change streams from Wikimedia, we can identify which subsets of the data are affected by daily edits.
-We plan to release incremental update packages that allow users to patch their local version without downloading the entire corpus again.
-This mechanism is critical for keeping the benchmark relevant for time-sensitive question answering~\citep{jia2024faithful}.
+By monitoring the relevant change streams from Wikimedia, we can identify which subsets of the data are affected by daily edits and release incremental update packages that allow users to patch their local version without re-downloading the entire corpus.
+This mechanism is critical for maintaining benchmark relevance for time-sensitive question answering~\citep{jia2024faithful}.

 Finally, while the current schema primarily supports binary relations with qualifiers, future versions will formalize more complex structures.
-We aim to implement event-centric frames that group multiple statements, such as participants, time, and location, into a single coherent unit to better support narrative generation.
-Additionally, we plan to explicitly mine sentences that refute specific claims.
-This will enable the construction of a robust benchmark for hallucination detection by incorporating negative evidence~\citep{ji-etal-2023-towards}.
+We aim to implement event-centric frames that group multiple statements (such as participants, time, and location) into a single coherent unit to more effectively support narrative generation.
+Additionally, we plan to explicitly mine sentences that refute specific claims, enabling the construction of a robust benchmark for hallucination detection by incorporating negative evidence~\citep{ji-etal-2023-towards}.